 Matthew Reichbach has covered New Mexico politics since 2006.
-The founder and former editor of New Mexico Telegram, Matthew was also a co-founder of New Mexico FBIHOP with his brother and was one of the original hires at the groundbreaking New Mexico Independent.
+The founder and former editor of New Mexico Telegram, Matthew was one of the original hires at the groundbreaking New Mexico Independent.
 In his time as a political reporter, Matthew has covered numerous elections, the Democratic National Convention and Netroots Nation.

 In addition to politics, Matthew is an avid sports fan—especially of the Los Angeles Dodgers—and TV fan.

 Primarily an enterprise and investigative reporter, Susan Dunlap covered the largest Superfund complex in the U.S. as the environmental reporter for The Montana Standard for five years.
 Her beat included the Berkeley Pit, which is the largest mine waste water damage in the U.S., and issues around the health impacts of contamination.

 She received a grant from the Society for Environmental Journalist for a series on the toxic legacy of mining and has won numerous awards.
 She originally moved to New Mexico in 2011 after leaving an unfinished Ph.D. and New York City behind and got her start as a reporter working for The Sun-News in Silver City.
 She holds an M.F.A. in creative writing from Brooklyn College.

 She is very happy to return to the desert and the land of green chile.

 As a reporter in Farmington, Hannah Grover covered topics like the Four Corners methane hot spot, the Gold King Mine spill and coal-fired power plants for the Farmington Daily Times before joining NM Political Report as the environmental reporter in 2021.